 Dear Ghanaian youth, I urge you to start something where you are now and your beautiful story would be told tomorrow.
 But while at it, be careful you do not breach the laws of the game Saddick loves, else he will drag you to his Sports Court show on Atinka TV!

-The writer is a broadcast journalist with Media General (TV3/3FM).
-Views expressed here are solely his and do not, in anyway, reflect the editorial policy of his organisation.
+The writer, Solomon Mensah, is a broadcast journalist with Media General (TV3/3FM).
+Views expressed here are solely his and do not, in anyway, reflect the views of 3news.com or the Media General Group.